jpcabral-tip/jpcabral-tip.github.io/_posts/2021-01-10-hands-on-act-1.markdown

 image:  hands-on-act-1-banner.png
 tags:   [Prelim, Hands-on Activity]
 ---
 This activity demonstrates how to create a local git repository.
-It also tackles how to track changes through commits.
+It also discusses basic tracking of files through commits.

 ***